ixiaopan/blog/content/post/linear-regression-02.md

 ### MLE

-We have found the parameters by minimizing the loss, but now we are going to use another method to derive the same result, which is knowns as maximum likelihood estimation(MLE).
+We have found the parameters by minimizing the loss, but now we are going to use another method to derive the same result, which is known as maximum likelihood estimation(MLE).